HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 >
 > "Seriously?“
 >
 > “OK, seriously.
-Designers of the eighties CPUs almost all used a microcoded approach with hundreds of instructions.
+Designers of the eighties CPUs almost all used a micro-coded approach with hundreds of instructions.
 But what if the RISC principles had found their way earlier into these designs?
 What if a large virtual address space, a fixed instruction length and simple pipeline friendly instructions had found their way into these designs ?
 >
 > A 32-bit vintage CPU will give us a good set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
 Although not a modern design, it will still be a useful CPU."
 >